Luos-io/Documentation/get-started/get-started2.md

 :::

-The `device` object is an object representation of your actual device that pyluos-shell displays.
+The `device` object is an object representation of your actual device displayed by pyluos-shell.

-Now that you have opened an IPython session, you are able to execute Python command line by line.
-By doing so, you can interact with your actual device directly into the **pyluos-shell** interface.
+Now that you have opened an IPython session, you are able to execute Python commands line by line.
+By doing so, you can interact with your actual device directly into the pyluos-shell interface.

 In the device object, there are multiple services.
 Each of those services will have special capabilities depending on their type.

 For example, try to execute these lines one by one:

-1. Set up the blinking timing to 250ms (you should see the LED blink faster)
+1. Set up the blinking timing to 250ms (you should see the LED blink faster):

 ```
-In [1]: device.blinker.time=0.25
+device.blinker.time=0.25
 ```

-1. Pause the blinking of the LED
+2. Pause the blinking of the LED:

 ```
-In [2]:device.blinker.pause()
+device.blinker.pause()
 ```

-1. Turn on the LED
+3. Turn on the LED:

 ```
-In [3]:device.led.state=True
+device.led.state=True
 ```

-1. Turn off the LED
+4. Turn off the LED:

 ```
-In [4]:device.led.state=False
+device.led.state=False
 ```

-1. Restart the blinking of the LED
+5. Restart the blinking of the LED:

 ```
-In [5]:device.blinker.play()
+device.blinker.play()
 ```

 :::info